peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note33>(33)</sup> This document does not cover how to implement hash tables.</small>

-<small><sup id=Note34>(34)</sup> An example of scene-referred image data is a raw image from a digital camera after applying an image data transform as defined in Academy Procedure P-2013-001.
+<small><sup id=Note34>(34)</sup> An example of scene-referred image data is a raw image from a digital camera after applying an input device transform as defined in Academy Procedure P-2013-001.
 Scene-referred image data have not undergone operations such as look modification transforms (as defined in P-2013-001), tone mapping, gamut mapping, or other color rendering.</small>

 <small><sup id=Note35>(35)</sup> In general, a color can be considered "print friendly" if it lies within the extent of colors (_color gamut_) that can be reproduced under a given or standardized printing condition (see also "[**CMYK and Other Ink-Mixture Color Models**](#CMYK_and_Other_Ink_Mixture_Color_Models)").</small>